 We (users) place a higher value on those things we participate (in some way) in creating.
 Asking users to put some effort in early on can be an incredibly powerful way to show them value upfront.
 See this post on the IKEA Effect.

-To build retention, nothing is more important than proving to your users that your product matters from their very first open.
+To build What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key…, nothing is more important than proving to your users that your product matters from their very first open.
 Well designed product walkthroughs and activity based in-app messages help driving your leads to your product’s core value fast and boosts your conversion rate.

 2- Onboarding maximizes the efficiency of customer success teams